davehague/adulting.DIY/README.md

 ## Icons

 [Lucide](https://lucide.dev/) is included for icons.
 Use these icons in your Vue components as needed.

+## Authentication

+This project uses Google Sign-In for authentication.
+The authentication flow is managed using Pinia and Pinia Plugin Persisted State for persistent storage across page reloads and server-side rendering.

+## State Management and Persistence

+This project uses Pinia for state management and Pinia Plugin Persisted State for persistent storage.

 ## Database Setup and Management